-In the world of contemporary Western yoga, Patanjali’s Yoga Sutras is revered as canon, which is to say that the yoga community accepts this collection of philosophical aphorisms as fundamental to yogic practice and as significant in the process of understanding the history of our tradition.
-This work, the jump-off point for many yoga philosophy conversations, is written in a unique form, characteristic of its time: the sutra.
+In the world of contemporary Western yoga, Patanjali’s Yoga Sutras are revered as canon.
+The yoga community accepts this collection of philosophical aphorisms as fundamental to yogic practice, and significant in the process of understanding the history of the tradition.
+This work is the jump-off point for many yoga philosophy conversations, and is written in a unique form, characteristic of its time: the sutra.

-Sutra is a Sanskrit word, which means “string” or “thread” and refers to an aphoristic style of writing found in Hindu, Buddhist, and Jainist texts of the Ancient and Medieval period.
+Sutra is a Sanskrit word meaning “string” or “thread” and refers to an aphoristic style of writing found in Hindu, Buddhist, and Jainist texts of the Ancient and Medieval period.
 Literacy at this time was virtually nonexistent and printing technology barely inchoate.
 These ancient practitioners thus took great pains to string each Sanskrit character onto proto-paper made from the leaves of the tala tree.
 These leaves were then strung together with a thread.

 The word sutra, therefore, refers to two interrelated phenomena:

-Maybe it’s a challenge to the modern imagination to picture wisdom distribution in an age without pervasive written word.
+Maybe it’s challenging for the modern imagination to picture wisdom distribution in an age without pervasive written word.
 For teachings to remain cohesive, for the lineage of spiritual mastery to thrive in the absence of widespread literacy, pith was employed not only as a literary device but also a technological necessity.
 Each sutra distills a vast set of ideas into its essence, fermented through repetition, dispensed through community.
-It’s potent stuff, 108 proof, and it’s recommended that you serve it with a mixer—a lot of commentary.
+It’s potent stuff (108 proof) and it’s recommended that you serve it with a mixer—a lot of commentary.

-In the case of the Yoga Sutras, our understanding of these sometimes cryptic vessels would be vastly undernourished without the work of one particular commentator, Vyasa, who elaborated the knowledge of Patanjali in so extensive a way that many scholars say what is handed down is better considered as Vyasa's Patanjali.
-With the sutra form, it is always like this: you can't have a sutra without the commentator to unpack its meaning, to allow it to blossom.
-It is perhaps so with all aphoristic writing, including aphorisms written in English, that interpretation and contemplation on what is a condensed seed of truth is necessary.
+In the case of the Yoga Sutras, our understanding of these sometimes cryptic vessels would be vastly undernourished without the work of one particular commentator, Vyasa, who elaborated the knowledge of Patanjali in so extensively that many scholars say what is handed down is better considered as Vyasa's Patanjali.
+The form of the sutra requires input from a commentator to unpack its meaning allowing it to blossom.
+It may be the case that with all aphoristic writing, including aphorisms written in English, that interpretation and contemplation on what is a condensed seed of truth is necessary.

 An English aphorism is by its nature short, pithy, and at first glance accessible.
 It uses straightforward language, and simple sentence structure.
 It dares you, by its ostensible accessibility to memorize it.
 You find yourself wanting to say it out loud, repeat it, savor it.
 It seduces you by its cadence to contemplate it, wherein it reveals itself to be more cryptic than you originally perceived it.
 Then it challenges you by its ambiguity to figure out what in the world it means.